EspressoLogicCafe/Examples/MigrationService/README.md

 #  Please change script [teampsaceUser] and [teamspacePassword]
 #  if you have more than 1 TeamSpace in your source system
 #
-#  You will need to start your target server first
+#  Start your target server first
 #  and manually create each TeamSpace and user/password
 # ================================================================
 macos/lacadmin logout